Burnout vs Depression: How to Tell the Difference

 Identity is intact outside of work.
 You still know who you are.
 You still have interests, even if you lack the energy to pursue them.
 The problem is not your relationship with yourself.
 It is your relationship with your work.

 The WHO framework.
-The World Health Organization classifies burnout as an occupational phenomenon, not a medical condition.
-It defines burnout across three dimensions: exhaustion, cynicism (depersonalization), and reduced professional efficacy.
+The World Health Organization recognized burnout as an occupational phenomenon in its 2019 ICD-11 classification, defining it across three dimensions: exhaustion, cynicism (depersonalization), and reduced professional efficacy.
 Notably, it restricts burnout to the work context.
 This framing is helpful because it narrows the problem to a specific domain, which means the solution can be specific too.

 Depression has its own signature.